 On the darker side of tourism

 Once we decided to go to Malaysian Borneo, it soon became apparent that climbing the Mount was something we had to do.
-Some initial research however would soon had us face some discouraging facts of modern day tourism: climbing the mountain would be dear.
+Some initial research however would soon had us face some discouraging facts of modern day tourism: climbing the mountain would be not be cheap.

 On the day of our climb we were picked up from Kota Kinabalu at 8am (sea level).
 The drive to the national park took approximately 40min, where we started our climb from the Timpohon Gate at 1866m altitude.

 We took the Timpohon route, which is the shorter but steeper option, our goal being the Lagadan hut at 3323m where we would spend the night.
 As we slept at sea level the night before, I was a bit concerned about altitude sickness, which luckily proved to be unnecessary.
 The weather forecast was rather bad, but we were told that the weather on the mountain is unpredictable anyway, as it is so close to the shore.

 The moment we stepped out of the car we could feel a difference in the climate.
 While the coast was at cosy 30+ degrees, up here the air felt cool and chilly although we were wearing jumpers.
 The mountain itself was hidden behind a smoke screen of could and mist, so there was no telling what lay before us.

 The track started quite steep and kept climbing at a steady pace.
 Luckily our bags were rather light as we only packed lunch and some additional clothing layers for the top, and all in all the going was easier than expected.